 CIIC members contribute to a variety of taught and research-based programmes offered at the University of Birmingham.
-These range from the School of Cancer Sciences’ “Step into Research” programme suitable for undergraduates, through a number of Masters courses (including the MSc in Immunology and Immunotherapy, based in the School of Immunity and Infection; and the MSc in Clinical Oncology, and the MRes in Cancer Sciences, both based in the School of Cancer Sciences), and also include a choice of different PhD programmes.
+These range from the BSc in Biomedical Science programme which is suitable for undergraduates, through a number of Masters courses (including the MSc in Immunology and Immunotherapy, MSc in Clinical Oncology, and the MRes in Cancer Sciences), and also include a choice of different PhD programmes.

 “This programme was a turning point in my thinking of how to deal with cancer patients…it was motivating, challenging, and very enjoyable.
 I would advise international students not to be anxious… everything in Birmingham is supportive to them.
 They will not just learn, they will enjoy learning.”
 International student, MSc in Clinical Oncology.

 A variety of PhD programmes are available, both non-clinical and clinical.
 These include a 3 year non-clinical PhD programmes funded by the University of Birmingham College of Medical and Dental Sciences and the Medical Research Council.
 We also welcome applications from self-funded students, either UK-based or international.

 In addition, we support clinical candidates to apply for a number of 3 year clinical PhD fellowships, including a variety of external clinical PhD fellowship schemes funded by external funding bodies or charities, such as the Medical Research Council, and the Wellcome Trust.